 Note: Students should note that scientific notation is the preferred representation for writing very large numbers and very small numbers.

-Invite students to complete a table of values with very large numbers and a table of values with very small numbers based on their research.
+Invite students to complete a table with very large numbers and a table with very small numbers, based on their research.

 Ask the student what area/context they took the numbers from to complete the table.
 The student can write, for example, five populations of countries (large numbers) and the mass of some insects/animals in kg (small numbers) to compare and represent in different ways.